younghkb/project-notebook/Entry 3 -- April 17.md

 you need to make, what implementation issue are you trying to solve, or how are you evaluating your design and implementation?**

+I need to pull together a full prototype.
+I have the beginnings of one on my computer right now, but it doesn't have nearly enough detail to be worth anything.
+This is the top priority.

 **What questions do you have for your critique partners?
 How can they best help you?**

+Giving it a go once I have the basics put together would be helpful.

 **How much time did you spend on the project this week?
 If you're working in a team, how did you share the labor?**

+~7